27 October 2020

-3. Conflict of Interest – Assessors
+A 3.
+Conflict of Interest – Assessors

 At both Design (Provisional) and Final-as-built stage, the Accredited SDA Assessor cannot have a connection to the applicant, for example by way of employment or some other contractual relationship.

-An Accredited SDA Assessor cannot certify, at both Design and Final- as-built-stage, any project that has been designed (in their capacity of an Architect or Building Designer) or constructed by themselves (in their capacity, as the Builder) or where they have provided other review services (in their capacity as the BCA Consultant or Building Certifier).
+An Accredited SDA Assessor cannot certify, at either Design and Final- as-built-stage, any project that has been designed (in their capacity of an Architect or Building Designer) or constructed by themselves (in their capacity, as the Builder) or where they have provided other review services (in their capacity as the BCA Consultant or Building Certifier).

 This also extends to another employee or contractor in the company associated with the project.
 For example, a firm with multiple architects cannot have one architect design and another architect within the same firm certify the project.
 This is essential to maintain independence and integrity of assessment.